 I’m a lifelong Californian, a former Louisiana resident, and a current Angeleno, and I’ve been covering the environment with a focus on water and climate change since 2002.
 I went to law school and the School of Foreign Service at Georgetown University.

-In the last year I’ve worked for New Orleans-born ISeeChange, a community climate and weather journal funded in part by NASA’s OCO-2 experiment.
+For a long time, I reported at Southern California Public Radio.
+Now I file for all kinds of public media outlets, and I contribute to Laws and Nature, which tracks environmental policy.
+I’ve worked for New Orleans-born ISeeChange, a community climate and weather journal funded in part by NASA’s OCO-2 experiment.

 I have built and performed surgery on a Pygmy kayak.
 It lives with me in Los Angeles.